satyakiran29/dev-web-playground/README.md

 # dev-web-playground
-A personal web development playground showcasing experiments, mini-projects, and full-stack applications.
+A playground for building, experimenting, and learning modern web development through real projects.